akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

  * `FanInShape1`, `FanInShape2`, ..., `FanOutShape1`, `FanOutShape2`, ... for junctions
 with multiple input (or output) ports of different types.

-Since our shape has two input ports and one output port, we can just use the `FanInShape` DSL to define our custom shape:
+Since our shape has two input ports and one output port, we can use the `FanInShape` DSL to define our custom shape:

 Scala